 Nevertheless, concerns regarding doped driving should not be an impediment to marijuana-law reform.
 Alcohol is legal in America, yet every state maintains tough laws punishing those who choose to drive impaired by it.
 There is no reason why similar principles should not regulate cannabis consumption.

-Moreover, emerging scientific research indicates that cannabis actually has far less impact on the psychomotor skills needed for driving than alcohol does, and is seldom a causal factor in automobile accidents.
-The following documents provide a comprehensive overview of the scientific evidence regarding marijuana’s impact on psychomotor skills and driving.
+Moreover, emerging scientific research indicates that cannabis alone possesses far less impact on the psychomotor skills needed for driving than alcohol does, and is far less likely an independent causal factor in automobile accidents.
+The following documents provide a comprehensive overview of the scientific evidence regarding marijuana’s impact on psychomotor performance and accident risk.